Top 5 benefits of life insurance

 A life insurance policy may meet more of your financial needs than you think.

 While we tend to think about life insurance as an income source for our family when we die, there are other uses that may benefit your larger financial plan.
-“One of the biggest misconceptions is the idea that life insurance is only about the death benefit,” says William J. Scofield, Wealth Planning Program Administrator at Regions Bank.
+“One of the biggest misconceptions is the idea that life insurance is only about the death benefit,” says Cindy Campbell, Private Wealth Strategist at Regions Bank.
 “Many people see life insurance only as an expense because of the premium payment, but it can also be an asset.”

 Here are some ways life insurance may meet your financial needs.